therekrab/frc-programming-reference/source/intro_frc/2_3_subsystems.rst

 on the *how* than the *why*.
 For example, "Spread peanut butter on one side of a loaf of bread.
 Then spread jelly on one side of a separate slice of bread.
-Then touch the two slices together such that the peanut butter and jelly are touching" is an imperative command.
+Then touch the two slices together such that the peanut butter and jelly are touching" is an :term:`imperative` command.

-The main problem with imperative programming is that it distracts us from what we're actually doing.
+The main problem with :term:`imperative` programming is that it distracts us from what we're actually doing.
 Programming is an art of encoding real-world behavior into code.
 If possible, I'd prefer to focus on *what* I'm doing and what the goal is here (make a meal) versus *how* exactly I'm going about such a task.